Options for Australian citizenship

 Closure of New Zealand Stream 189 visa

-The New Zealand stream 189 visa will close permanently from 1 July 2023.
-Applications already submitted will be finalised in the coming months.
+The New Zealand stream 189 visa closed permanently on 1 July 2023.
+Applications already submitted will be finalised.

 Skilled Migration Visa